 There may be no such thing as free publicity — but PR is one of the most cost-effective marketing tools at your disposal and it can deliver fantastic results, as business writer Rachel Miller reports

-Marketing budgets are being squeezed across the board and small businesses are no exception.
-In these difficult conditions, PR offers one of the most powerful and cost-effective ways for small businesses to promote their products and services, according to Edwina Hughes, director of Eddy and Co.
+When marketing budgets are limited, PR offers one of the most powerful and cost-effective ways for small businesses to promote their products and services, according to Edwina Hughes, director of Eddy and Co.

 “Very few small businesses have the luxury of an advertising budget that is sufficient to achieve any real impact,” says Hughes.
 “PR is not only a viable alternative, used wisely it can reap greater rewards over a more sustained period.”